Constant Guilt and a Bad Mood May Be a Sign of Concealed Depression

-When feelings of guilt and constant bad moods invade you
+When feelings of constant guilt and bad moods invade you: Is it concealed depression?

-When something gets dirty at home and you don’t clean it up, or pick it up, quickly, you instantly feel guilty.
-Whenever you eat a little more than you should or when you have a conversation with someone that you later regret, you feel bad and once again that old feeling comes back: guilt.
+When something gets dirty at home and you don’t clean it or pick it up, you instantly feel guilty.
+Whenever you eat a little more than you should or have a conversation that you later regret, you feel bad.
+Once again, that old feeling comes back: Guilt.

-When you look at yourself in the mirror and sometimes all you see is a failure.
+When we look in the mirror, sometimes, we only see someone who is a failure.

 Freud said in his time that “exaggerated feelings of guilt and self-blame are keys for understanding depression.”
-Through magnetic resonance we have been able to discover what this emotion creates in the brain.
+Through magnetic resonance we’ve been able to discover what this emotion creates in the brain.

-Guilt and self-blame are a “hit” to the brain
+Guilt and self-blame are a “blow” to the brain

 - The brain structure in charge of processing behavior capable of rationalizing and solving guilt is the anterior temporal lobe.
-This region is related to social behavior and is what allows you to see things more objectively.
+This region is relConstantly feeling guilty ated to social behavior and is what allows you to see things more objectively.

 - People experiencing depressive disorders “have disconnected from this area” to activate exclusively the subgenual region.